HenryAWE/PapilioCharontis/doc/en/builtin_accessor.md

 ### Indexing by Integer
 Forward index starts from `0` and returns null when exceeding maximum index
 Backward (Reverse) index starts from `-1` and returns null when exceeding maximum index
-Note: Outputting null value will cause an exception
+Note: Outputting null value will cause an exception.

 ### Attributes
-- `size`: Number of elements in tuple
+- `size`: Number of elements in tuple.

-The type `pair` has two external attributes
+The type `pair` has two external attributes:
-- `first`: The first element of `pair`
+- `first`: The first element of `pair`.
-- `second`: The second element of `pair`
+- `second`: The second element of `pair`.

 ## Contiguous Containers (`vector`, `array` and `span`)
 ### Indexing by Integer
-Forward index starts from `0` and returns null when exceeding maximum index
+Forward index starts from `0` and returns null when exceeding maximum index.
-Backward (Reverse) index starts from `-1` and returns null when exceeding maximum index
+Backward (reverse) index starts from ‘-1′ and returns null when exceeding maximum index.
-Note: Outputting null value will cause an exception
+Note: Outputting null value will cause an exception.

 ### Attributes
-- `size`: Size of the container
+- `size`: Size of the container.

 ## Associative Containers Whose Key Types Are Integer or String (`map<Integral, T>`, `map<String, T>`, etc.)
 ### Indexing by Integer or String